 All the Girl Scout troops are involved with missions and community service at Red Bank United Methodist church and the Red Bank community.
 They also participate in the God and Country program and have received the Bishop’s Award of Excellence in Scouting.

 For more information on the Monday night Girl Scout program, contact Joanne Shaw at (803)201-9375.

 In 2016 Girl Scout Troop 1803 was added to our Scouting Ministry.
-Under the direction of Jessie DuBois, this Girl Scout Troop is high adventure and outdoor oriented.
+This Girl Scout Troop is high adventure and outdoor oriented.
 They meet on Thursday evenings.
-This year they are working with the Kershaw County Humane Society Thier-Meyer Adoption Center to help abandoned animals in need.
 They are currently recruiting girls in grades 6-12 and ages 11 thru 18.
-For information on this Girl Scout Troop contact Jessie DuBois at 803-381-7251.